 - Although it’s not a film competition, we would like to see work samples, if not a whole film, if appropriate.

-- In 2013, we are particularly interested in filmmakers who are embracing interactive, multi and transmedia.
+- We are particularly interested in filmmakers who are embracing interactive, multi and transmedia.

-- We are generally interested in filmmakers working in English language cinema.
+- We are interested in filmmakers working in English language cinema.

-DEADLINE EXTENDED to FEBRUARY 4th!
-Spam bots have attacked our webform!
-(Go ahead and try it here) or please send nominee name, contact, bio, and reason for nomination to maddy AT independent-magazine DOT org.
-Thanks one and all.
+DEADLINE: FEBRUARY 28, 2014.
+Please send the nominee name, complete contact info (email, phone, website(s), etc), bio, and reason for nomination to maddy AT independent-magazine DOT org.
+Thanks one and all!